crumbhole/argocd-lovely-plugin/README.md

 Lovely is configured through environment variables.
 These can be set in both the argocd-repo-server and in the application itself.

-If you are passing the configuration in as application environment variables in Argo CD 2.4 or higher you must not put the ARGOCD_ENV_ prefix on them, as Argo CD does that for you.
+If you are passing the configuration in as application environment variables in Argo CD 2.4 or higher you must not put the `ARGOCD_ENV_` prefix on them, as Argo CD does that for you.

-Otherwise lovely will accept either form of all of the variables, with or without ARGOCD_ENV_, with the ARGOCD_ENV_ version taking precidence if you set both of them.
+Otherwise lovely will accept either form of all of the variables, with or without `ARGOCD_ENV_`, with the `ARGOCD_ENV_` version taking precidence if you set both of them.

 ## General configuration
 argocd-lovely-plugin is designed for minimal configuration and to do the right thing.
 The following environment variables can be used to change some behaviour:
-- ARGOCD_ENV_LOVELY_PREPROCESSORS and ARGOCD_ENV_LOVELY_PLUGINS: Set to a comma separated list of binaries to run during preprocessing and as plugins.
+- `ARGOCD_ENV_LOVELY_PREPROCESSORS` and `ARGOCD_ENV_LOVELY_PLUGINS`: Set to a comma separated list of binaries to run during preprocessing and as plugins.
 Read [this](doc/plugins.md) for more on plugins.
+- `ARGOCD_ENV_LOVELY_PREPROCESSORS_YAML` and `ARGOCD_ENV_LOVELY_PLUGINS_YAML`: Set to some yaml or json for a list of binaries to run during preprocessing and as plugins.
+Read [this](doc/plugins.md) for more on plugins.
-- ARGOCD_ENV_LOVELY_KUSTOMIZE_PATH: Set to a path or binary name to use for Kustomize.
+- `ARGOCD_ENV_LOVELY_KUSTOMIZE_PATH`: Set to a path or binary name to use for Kustomize.
-- ARGOCD_ENV_LOVELY_HELM_PATH: Set to a path or binary name to use for Helm.
+- `ARGOCD_ENV_LOVELY_HELM_PATH`: Set to a path or binary name to use for Helm.

 ## Helm variation
 You can use these environment variables for modifying helm's behaviour, and the values.yaml file.
 More generic manipulation of any file is available through preprocessing.
-- ARGOCD_ENV_LOVELY_HELM_MERGE: to some yaml you'd like [strategic merged](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) merged into any values.yaml used by Helm.
+- `ARGOCD_ENV_LOVELY_HELM_MERGE`: to some yaml you'd like [strategic merged](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) merged into any values.yaml used by Helm.
-- ARGOCD_ENV_LOVELY_HELM_PATCH: to some yaml or json you'd like [json6902](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) patched into any values.yaml used by Helm.
+- `ARGOCD_ENV_LOVELY_HELM_PATCH`: to some yaml or json you'd like [json6902](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) patched into any values.yaml used by Helm.
-- ARGOCD_APP_NAME: This can be used to set the Helm 'name' in the same way as releaseName works in Argo CD's standard Helm processing
+- `ARGOCD_APP_NAME`: This can be used to set the Helm 'name' in the same way as releaseName works in Argo CD's standard Helm processing

 There is no way to modify any other Helm files at this time.

 ## Kustomize
 You can use these environment variables for modifying kustomize's behaviour, and the kustomization.yaml file.
 More generic manipulation of any file is available through preprocessing.
-- ARGOCD_ENV_LOVELY_KUSTOMIZE_MERGE: to some yaml you'd like [strategic merged](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) merged into any kustomization.yaml found.
+- `ARGOCD_ENV_LOVELY_KUSTOMIZE_MERGE`: to some yaml you'd like [strategic merged](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) merged into any kustomization.yaml found.
-- ARGOCD_ENV_LOVELY_KUSTOMIZE_PATCH: to some yaml or json you'd like [json6902](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) patched into any kustomization.yaml found.
+- `ARGOCD_ENV_LOVELY_KUSTOMIZE_PATCH`: to some yaml or json you'd like [json6902](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) patched into any kustomization.yaml found.
-- ARGOCD_ENV_LOVELY_KUSTOMIZE_PARAMS: Space separated extra parameters to `kustomize build` as you might use on the command line. `--enable-helm` is already passed always.
+- `ARGOCD_ENV_LOVELY_KUSTOMIZE_PARAMS`: Space separated extra parameters to `kustomize build` as you might use on the command line. `--enable-helm` is already passed always.
 You're on your own here if you pass

 There is no way to modify any other files, that's what Kustomize itself is for.

 You can use the [helm chart inflation generator](https://kubectl.docs.kubernetes.io/references/kustomize/builtins/#_helmchartinflationgenerator_) of kustomize this way.
 See [the test](test/helm_only_in_kustomize) for an example of this.
 If you do this none of the helm environment variables will have any effect as you can set those in your kustomization.yaml instead.
 There is no way to merge/patch your values.yaml with lovely only (you should run a preprocessor for that).
-Despite this, that is the recommended way to use helm and kustomize together.
-ARGOCD_APP_NAME will also have no effect here.
+Despite this, that is the recommended way to use helm and kustomize together. `ARGOCD_APP_NAME` will also have no effect here.

 ## Argo CD 2.4 support

-All argocd-lovely-plugin environment variables may be prefixed with ARGOCD_ENV_ for Argo CD 2.4 compatibility.
+All argocd-lovely-plugin environment variables may be prefixed with `ARGOCD_ENV_` for Argo CD 2.4 compatibility.
 For now, they will be picked up if not prefixed that way for backwards compatibility.
-If you are deranged and define both the ARGOCD_ENV_ version will be used.
+If you are deranged and define both the `ARGOCD_ENV_` version will be used.
+When you put an environment variable into an application in 2.4 or later it will automatically get prefixed with `ARGOCD_ENV_` so you must use the non prefixed variable name there.

 ## What can I do with it?
 Have a look at the [examples directory](examples/README.md) for a list of examples of how you can use this to make nice git repos for your applications.
 This also refers to the [test directory](test/README.md), which contains a number of examples that also serve as CI/CD tests for this plugin.